xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 3. Metrics

    * Conceptual correctness: whether the model keeps the definitions and relationships of one way functions consistent with standard references.
-   * World separation: whether the model maintains clear distinctions between World T and World F assumptions.
+   * World separation: whether the model maintains clear distinctions between World T and World F assumptions when asked.
    * Attack awareness: whether the model correctly acknowledges known attacks when they are relevant.

 ### 7.4 60 second reproduction protocol

 A minimal protocol for external users to experience the impact of Q053 encoding in an AI system.

+This protocol is a qualitative demonstration and is not an experiment in the sense of Section 6.

 * Baseline setup